edgelesssys/contrast/dev-docs/security-overview.md

 Both the Root CA certificate and the Mesh CA certificate are provided to the workload operator or data owner when they first verify the deployment via the CLI against a trusted reference manifest.

-🔗 For details, see the [Contrast documentation](https://docs.edgeless.systems/contrast/architecture/certificates).
+For details, see the [Contrast documentation](https://docs.edgeless.systems/contrast/architecture/certificates).

 ### Configuration

 Whether mTLS connections based on service-mesh certificates should be used for incoming and outgoing traffic of pods can be configured by using annotations in the deployment YAML.

-🔗 For details, see the [Contrast documentation](https://docs.edgeless.systems/contrast/components/service-mesh#configuring-the-proxy).
+For details, see the [Contrast documentation](https://docs.edgeless.systems/contrast/components/service-mesh#configuring-the-proxy).

 ## Contrast integration flow

 This section provides a high-level overview of how Confidential Virtual Machines (CVMs) are created and managed on worker nodes.
-It shows how pods are run within CVMS, starting from blank Kubernetes nodes.
+It shows how pods are run within CVMs, starting from blank Kubernetes nodes.
 It outlines the following steps:

 1. **Preparing a Kubernetes cluster**
 2. **Setting up worker node hosts**
 3. **Setting up a CVM**
 4. **Running workloads within the CVM**
-5. **Contrast-specific containers on worker nodes**
+5. **Setting up Contrast-specific containers on worker nodes**
-6. **Workload entry into the contrast service mesh**
+6. **Including workloads in the Contrast service mesh**
 7. **Verifying integrity**

-### 1️⃣ Preparing a Kubernetes cluster
+### 1️.
+Preparing a Kubernetes cluster

 You can set up a new cluster using a lightweight distribution like K3s, or integrate Contrast directly into your existing Kubernetes cluster.